Sjeiti/ronvalstarnl/src/data/markdown/page_about.md

 In a team my role is mostly lead- or senior front-end developer.
 I care greatly about code quality backed by build processes.
 But I also think the strictness should reflect the team's experience.

-Since my background also encompasses graphic- and interaction design this strive towards consistency also emerges in those fields.
+Since my formal background is graphic- and interaction design this strive towards consistency also emerges in those fields.

 ## clients